rashepherd/timstof_targeted_3d_maldi_analysis/README.md

 `get_batch_feature_intensities`: used for features from a CSV file<br>
 `--input`: File path for Bruker .d file from MALDI AutoXecute run containing TDF file.<br>
+`--outdir`: Path to folder in which to write output CSV file.
+Default = same as input path.<br>
+`--outfile`: User defined filename for output CSV file.
+Will use the ".d" directory name if none is specified.<br>
+`--feature_list`: CSV file w/ columns for "mz", "mz_tol", "ook0", and "ook0_tol" to define features.<br>

+`get_feature_map`: used for features from a CSV file<br>
+`--input`: File path for Bruker .d file from MALDI AutoXecute run containing TDF file.<br>
 `--outdir`: Path to folder in whch to write output CSV file.
 Default = same as input path.<br>
 `--outfile`: User defined filename for output CSV file.
 Will use the ".d" directory name if none is specified.<br>
 `--feature_list`: CSV file w/ columns for "mz", "mz_tol", "ook0", and "ook0_tol" to define features.<br>
+`--numerator_ook0`: User-defined 1/K0 value for the desired feature to be used as the numerator in ratio calculation.<br>
+`--denominator_ook0`: User-defined 1/K0 value for the desired feature to be used as the denominator in ratio calculation.<br>

 ### Examples